-- of 100 9th graders in Colorado, 70 will graduate from high school, 44 will enter college, only about half (26) will enroll in the second year, and 22 will graduate within 150% of program time or within 6 years.
-The most prominent "leaks" in the educational pipeline include the transition into the first year of college from high school graduation and retention past the first year of post-secondary education. - Of students entering any postsecondary institution, an average of 28.5% of new students require remedial education, 52.7% of community college new students.
+- Of 100 9th graders in Colorado, 70 will graduate from high school, 44 will enter college, only about half (26) will enroll in the second year, and 22 will graduate within 150% of program time or within 6 years.
+The most prominent "leaks" in the educational pipeline include the transition into the first year of college from high school graduation and retention past the first year of post-secondary education. - Of students entering postsecondary education, nearly 60% of new students require remedial education.
+More troubling, only 4% of students enrolled in the lowest level of math (030) will graduate from the community college within 150% or three years of the program time. - Enrollment in institutions based on type is disproportionate throughout the state, with the highest enrollment numbers concentrated in the research institutions having selective admission requirements and community colleges with open admission, leaving four year, state institutions, with moderate price structures and admissions standards with relatively lower enrollment. - More than a third of Colorado's adult population lacks any postsecondary education, with 13% of adults lacking any form of high school credential. - Over 524,000 adults in Colorado have accumulated some college credits, but have not completed a certificate or degree. (check this stat) - Colorado's ethnic educational achievement gap is worse than any other state in the United States - There is a 35.8% difference between whites and Latinos aged 25-34 with an associate's degree or higher.
+Comparatively, the average U.S. gap between whites and the next largest ethnic group education attainment is 19.3%.

-HESP Recommendations working draft 9/1/2010 3:20:18 PM DRAFT DRAFT More troubling, only 4% of students enrolled in the lowest level of math (030) will graduate from the community college within 150% or three years of the program time.
+$\mathbf{\langle}$

-- Enrollment in institutions based on type is disproportionate throughout the state, with the highest enrollment numbers concentrated in the research institutions having selective admission requirements and community colleges with open admission, leaving four year, state institutions, with moderate price structures and admissions standards with relatively lower enrollment. - More than a third of Colorado's adult population lacks any postsecondary education, with 13% of adults lacking any form of high school credential. - Over 524,000 adults in Colorado have accumulated some college credits, but have not completed a certificate or degree. - Colorado's ethnic educational achievement gap is worse than any other state in the United States - There is a 35.8% difference between whites and Latinos aged 25-34 with an associate's degree or higher.
-Comparatively, the average U.S. gap between whites and the next largest ethnic group education attainment is 19.3%. - Of those Latino students who complete high school in Colorado, only 17.1% attempt college (18% at 4 year institutions, 14% at 2 year), 4.9% graduate with an associate's degree, and 3.2% obtain a graduate or professional degree - Latinos represent the highest ethnic minority group requiring some measure of remediation as new students in community colleges - At the same time, as stated above, Colorado's Latino population is growing at a faster rate than any other ethnicity.
+- Of those Latino students who complete high school in Colorado, only 17.1% attempt college (18% at 4 year institutions, 14% at 2 year), 4.9% graduate with an associate's degree, and 3.2% obtain a graduate or professional degree - Latinos represent the highest ethnic minority group requiring some measure of remediation as new students in community colleges - At the same time, as stated above, Colorado's Latino population is growing at a faster rate than any other ethnicity.
 Nearly one-quarter of the entire state population is projected to be Latino by 2035 with higher rates in some counties such as Denver.